Staley helps sister battle leukemia, seeks more Black donors

 “You feel so good that you’re sometimes waiting for the ceiling to fall, and it doesn’t,” Underwood said with joy.

-Staley dealt with her sister’s illness while leading her basketball team through a COVD-19-impacted season and to their sixth Southeastern Conference Tournament title in seven years.
+Staley dealt with her sister’s illness while leading her basketball team through a COVID-19-impacted season and to their sixth Southeastern Conference Tournament title in seven years.

 The Gamecocks are a No. 1 seed in the NCAA Tournament and arrived in Texas on Tuesday; if they reach the Sweet 16, Underwood plans to make the trip to San Antonio.